 The 2003 North Dakota Legislature also passed Senate Bill 2335, which permits the Bank of North Dakota to request from the Commission a transfer from the Trust to reimburse the Bank of North Dakota for any losses incurred from investments in North Dakota alternative and venture capital investments and early-stage capital funds up to \$5,000,000.
 The 2005 North Dakota Legislature passed Senate Bill 2032, which increases the amount up to \$10,000,000.
-As of June 30, 2005, approximately \$1,155,000 has been funded and \$3,545,000 committed, with no loss anticipated.
+As of June 30, 2006, approximately \$1,969,000 has been funded and \$5,099,000 committed, with request no for reimbursement anticipated.